 Lyndhurst is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lyndhurst’s overall crime rate is lower than average for the country.

+Lyndhurst is a somewhat ethnically-diverse city.
 The people who call Lyndhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lyndhurst residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lyndhurst include German, Irish, English, and Hungarian.
+Important ancestries of people in Lyndhurst include German, Irish, English, and Polish.

 The most common language spoken in Lyndhurst is English.
 Other important languages spoken here include Russian and Spanish.